When it comes to law school success, easy-to-remember advice is the best.

 If you follow this simple, easy-to-remember advice, you will survive law school.
 (Meaning: everyone passes, but you will do well.)

-Now, TAPEAD is not every nuance on how to excel in law school.
+Now, TAPEAD does not contain every nuance on law school success.

 When to start?
 When is the “every day”?